apache/allura/README.markdown

     ~$ virtualenv anvil

 This gives us a nice, clean environment into which we can install all the allura dependencies.
-(The --system-site-packages flag is to include the python-svn package).
 In order to use the virtual environment, you'll need to activate it:

     ~$ . anvil/bin/activate